What are bottle flies?

 Their small worm-like larvae are yellowish to white.

 Are bottle flies dangerous?

 Yes, bottle flies are considered to be a dangerous pest.
 They breed in moist, organic materials including excrement and dead animals.
 They carry a lot of dangerous diseases and bacteria on their legs that they can spread throughout your home.
 A bottle fly infestation should be eliminated from your house as quickly as possible.

 Why do I have a bottle fly problem?

 Animal feces, garbage, and organic piles of vegetation can all attract bottle flies to your property.
 The flies will then find their way into your home as they are searching for feeding and breeding sites.
-Bottle flies commonly enter into your home through spaces found around windows and doors, cracks in exterior walls, and through holes found in screens
+Bottle flies commonly enter into your Middle Tennessee home through spaces found around windows and doors, cracks in exterior walls, and through holes found in screens.

 How do I get rid of bottle flies?